 The Birth Control Clinic in a Marketplace World (University of Rochester Press, 2012).
-Part of Rochester's History of Medicine Series.
+URP’s Medical History Series.

 “Nurse Gordon on Trial: Those Early Days of the Birth Control Clinic Movement Reconsidered,” Journal of Social History 39:1 (Fall 2005): 112-140.